The Self-actualizing organization

 |Environment: Clean and safe work environment, ergonomically suitable workspaces, access to beverages, food, kitchen, creative workspace, transportation.||Learning & Development: Opportunities to learn new things & increase skill set.
 Training and on-the-job development opportunities.
 Exposure to other leaders, other professionals, other areas in the organization and outside the organization.
 Receiving mentorship & coaching.
 Opportunities for advancement.||Empowerment:|

-Moving to Self-Actualization.
 As evidenced by the chart above, it is no longer enough for an organization to only offer things like benefits, training, and vacation.
 In fact, in the 21st century, that is considered to be the bare minimum.
 Further, what was considered to be progressive in the past (like an inclusive, collaborative, and appreciative work environment) is now a fundamental pillar of psychological safety that is necessary for an organization to move into the ultimate goal of self-actualization.
-The old school method of top-down authority is out.
-Purpose, coaching, and two-way flow of ideas is in.
+The old-school method of top-down authority is out.
+Empowering leaders, Purpose, culture, and coaching are in.

 From Survive to Thrive.
 Some companies survive by playing in only the Basic and Psychological Needs, so why move to the self-actualization Growth needs?
 With younger generations changing jobs every 2-3 years on average, they look for companies that value their input and help them grow into the best versions of themselves.
 The world is quickly shifting into an experience-driven model, and those companies that are merely surviving will no longer make the cut.
 As expectations for experience and value increase, moving your company to self-actualization will be vital to take you from surviving to thriving.

 The Work’s Not Done.
-Project Dialogue is in the early stages of our two year research, and our results are preliminary and ongoing.
-If you’re interested in helping us in this project, please join us!
-Join us as an individual with our four week, one hour per week cohorts.
-Or bring the research to your organization—we run private in-house, company focused virtual sessions.
+Project Dialogue is in the early stages of our two-year research, and our results are preliminary and ongoing.
+We completed the first phase of qualitative research and are planning to launch the quantitative research in 2022.
+If you’re interested in helping us with this project, please reach out to us!
+We are looking for research partners looking for to further fund our research or companies to partner with for our research.
+You can bring the research to your organization—we run private in-house, company-focused virtual sessions.
 Either way, your collaboration with us will be an integral part of reinterpreting Maslow and defining success for organizations in the 21st century.
 Be part of the movement and learn with us.

 “It seems that the necessary thing to do is not to fear mistakes, to plunge in, to do the best that one can, hoping to learn enough from blunders to correct them eventually.”